aweller/CancerPipeline/README.md

             ├── sample1.vcf
             └── sample2.vcf

-Per pipeline run, it will then create an output folder for the filtered and annotated vcfs and an output folder for the functional analysis tools.
+CancerPipeline will then create output folders per project for the filtered and annotated vcfs and an output folder for the functional analysis tools.

     .
     └── root